 D. Past Presidents Assembly funds in excess of $5,000.00 shall be invested for the most advantageous rate of returns, and earnings accrued shall revert to the Past Presidents Assembly Fund.

 Section 3.
-The Immediate Past President of the State shall serve as chairman of this body, shall assist in collecting dues, sending same to the State Treasurer, and keeping an accurate account of the standing of all members.
+The Immediate Past President of the State shall serve as chair of this body, assist with sending reminders and ensuring dues are submitted to the TFMC Treasurer, and keep an accurate account of the standing of all PPA members.

 Section 4.
-Chapters of the Past Presidents Assembly may be organized in a district, or a local club.
+Chapters of the Past Presidents Assembly may be organized in a district or local club.
 Five or more members in good standing will be required for the organization of a district chapter, and three or more for a local chapter.

 Section 5.
-A Charter will be issued by the National Chairman of Past Presidents Assembly when a group meets these requirements and agrees to make an annual contribution to the National Young Artist Award Fund over and above dues as provided above, and pays the charter fee of $2.00.
+A Charter will be issued by the National Chair of Past Presidents Assembly when a group meets these requirements and agrees to make an annual contribution to the National Young Artist Award Fund over and above dues as provided above and pays the charter fee of $2.00.